── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 deviation, variance).
 You can refer to a single column in a data frame

-.
+using df$colname.
 For example, if we have a data frame

-, then I can refer to
+cats with a column mass, then I can refer to

-column in cats
+the mass column in cats using

 Let’s take a look.
 In the Console, try calling a couple columns

-(you don’t need to store these).
+individually from starwars (you don’t need to store these).

 etc.